luhurfatah/gke-cicd/README.md

 ## Final Access Testing

-With the infrastructure in place, I tested access to my services through the internet.
+With the infrastructure in place, I tested access to the services through the internet.

 <details>
 <summary><strong>Test Access to Node.js</strong></summary>